apify/apify-docs/sources/academy/webscraping/scraping_basics_python/08_saving_data.md

 slug: /scraping-basics-python/saving-data
 ---

-import Exercises from './_exercises.mdx';
-import Details from '@theme/Details';

 **In this lesson, we'll save the data we scraped in the popular formats, such as CSV or JSON.
 We'll use Python's standard library to export the files.**

 ---